nk7608/Movie-Buff-App/README.md

 - The movies can be filtered according to the genres and can be reset by clicking the clicked genre again.
 - If no movies are found related to the selected genre, a message is displayed.
 - If the movie-image is not fetched from the API an alternative image is rendered.
+- Clear and Know More features have been implemented for a smooth user experience.
+- Pagination and Carousel features have also been implemented to render the trailer vedios fetched from YouTube.